puneetkaura/ideas/README.md

-# Startup ideas - Basically things that I want should exist
+# Repository of ideas - Basically things that I would love if they existed.
 #### Go to the wiki link to checkout the ideas